Should You Invest in the SPDR S&P Software & Services ETF (XSW)?

 Sector ETF report for XSW

-Looking for broad exposure to the Technology - Software segment of the equity market?
-You should consider the SPDR S&P Software & Services ETF (XSW), a passively managed exchange traded fund launched on 09/28/2011.
+If you're interested in broad exposure to the Technology - Software segment of the equity market, look no further than the SPDR S&P Software & Services ETF (XSW), a passively managed exchange traded fund launched on 09/28/2011.

-Sector ETFs are also funds of convenience, offering many ways to gain low risk and diversified exposure to a broad group of companies in particular sectors.
+Sector ETFs also provide investors access to a broad group of companies in particular sectors that offer low risk and diversified exposure.
 Technology - Software is one of the 16 broad Zacks sectors within the Zacks Industry classification.
-It is currently ranked 12, placing it in bottom 25%.
+It is currently ranked 7, placing it in top 44%.

 The S&P Software & Services Select Industry Index represents the software sub-industry portion of the S&P Total Stock Market Index.
 The S&P TMI tracks all the U.S. common stocks listed on the NYSE, AMEX, NASDAQ National Market and NASDAQ Global Select Market.
 The Software Index is a modified equal weight index.